jonathonp3/fedora-hub/vpn/pia-wireguard-silverblue/README.md

 sudo visudo
 ```

-When visudo opens, scroll to the bottom and add this line:
+When visudo opens, scroll to the bottom and add this line.
+Replace jonathon with your username:
 ```bash
 jonathon ALL=(ALL) NOPASSWD: ALL
 ```